Committee meeting Thursday 23rd October 2025

-The ANNUAL GENERAL MEETING of the KEEVIL VILLAGE HALL will be held on
+The ANNUAL GENERAL MEETING of the KEEVIL VILLAGE HALL will be held on THURSDAY 24th APRIL in the Hall at 8pm

 Everyone in the village is invited to attend this important meeting.

-Wifi now available in the village halll!
+Wifi now available in the village hall!

-The Village Hall Committee are pleased to announce that Keevil Village Hall now has the facility to live stream events, sport, Queens Platinum Jubilee, films etc.
+The Village Hall Committee are pleased to announce that Keevil Village Hall now has the facility to live stream events, sport, Queens Platinum Jubilee, films etc. All you require is a laptop with internet access The large screen enhances the atmosphere and makes for a good social gathering.

 You can book the hall through Pat Tucker, from whom all information and cables will be supplied.